 Communication Issues and Solutions

-Signs and Symptoms of communication problem in your relationship
+Signs and Symptoms of a communication problem in your relationship

 - There are frequent arguments